Kidz Bop: Kidz Star USA talent search

-In 2010, Kidz Bop launched Kidz Star USA, a national talent search for kids aged 15 and under.
+In 2010, Kidz Bop launched Kidz Star USA, a national talent search for children aged 15 and under.

 In 2011, Kiana Brown from Phoenix, Arizona, became the second winner and received a recording contract from RCA Records.
-American Idol (Season 8) winner, Kris Allen, was a celebrity judge and mentor for the competition.
+Season 8 winner of American Idol, Kris Allen, was a celebrity judge and mentor for the competition.

 Dallas Wayde was the 2012 Winner with Gavin DeGraw as his celebrity mentor.

-Isabel Lacatus was the 2013 winner with Jennette McCurdy as her celebrity mentor.
+Isabel Lacatus won in 2013, with Jennette McCurdy as her celebrity mentor.

 SiriusXM Radio

 In January 2012, Kidz Bop launched its first radio show on SiriusXM Radio.
-Kidz Bop Block Party airs every Friday at 6pm est on Kids Place Live (Channel 69).
-In January 2014, Kidz Bop and SiriusXM Launched Kidz Bop Radio, a 24/7 channel dedicated to playing Kidz Bop music (Channel 79).
+Kidz Bop Block Party airs every Friday at 6:00 pm on Kids Place Live (Channel 69).
+In January 2014, Kidz Bop and SiriusXM Launched Kidz Bop Radio, a 24/7 channel dedicated to playing Kidz Bop music (Channel 135, formerly 79).